-The Web Application Hacker's Handbook: Finding and Exploiting Security Flaws

-Wiley; 2 edition (September 27, 2011) By Dafydd Stuttard, Marcus Pinto
+- The Web Application Hacker's Handbook: Finding and Exploiting Security Flaws. - Wiley; 2 edítion (September 27, 2011) By Dafydd Stuttard, Marcus Pinto

-Final Exam: 100%
+Final Exam: 100% (Final Grade)

-The exam material covers the contents of the book "Innocent Code", supplemented with variations on it that are addressed in the weekly classes and labs.

-The minimum pass mark is 60%.
+- The exam material covers the contents of the book "Innocent Code", supplemented with variations on it that are addressed in the weekly classes and labs. - The Exam is MCQ exam, consists of 40 questions. - The minimum pass mark is 5.5 (27 Correct Answers).